-International Research Center of Advanced Energy Systems for Sustainability
+Solution Research Center for Advanced Energy Systems

 We aim to establish an advanced energy system that realizes the stable and environmentally-friendly use of energy while making use of existing social infrastructures associated with energy.
 Going beyond the framework of conventional university research, we establish an open innovation center for businesses, government, and municipalities to participate and create/promote research projects to find solutions for problems that the society and industries are facing.
 We aim to present solutions that will undoubtedly change the society and industries.